Karnataka man kidnaps 21-year-old niece, forcibly ties ‘mangalsutra’, films video

 All these events were captured in the camera by his friends.

-Meanwhile, the victim's parents have lodged a missing complaint on at the local police station.
+Meanwhile, the victim's parents have lodged a missing complaint at the local police station.
 Later, police were successful in rescuing the woman from neighbouring Ramanagara district and the four men were arrested on Wednesday.

-The Hassan Superintendent of Police Srinivasa Gowda, said that they will convert the missing case into kidnapping charges and charges of outraging the modesty of a woman.
+The Hassan Superintendent of Police Srinivasa Gowda said that they will convert the missing case into kidnapping charges and charges of outraging the modesty of a woman.

 According to the police, the accused forcibly married her because earlier he had proposed to the woman, but her family had rejected his proposal, so this time he abducted her to marry.